 Social media calendars are spreadsheets or Apps used to schedule social posts in progress.
 They’re also used to plan when and which post will be shared, manage campaigns, and track deadlines.

-That sounds easy enough, right?
-Let’s take a look at various formats you can use:
+Creating a social media calendar sounds easy enough.
+Let’s take a look at various formats you can use.

 - Printed calendars: